-If you were age 65 or older but not entitled to social security benefits, you can deduct premiums you voluntarily paid for
+If you were age 65 or older but not entitled to social security benefits, you can deduct premiums you voluntarily paid for you may be able to take a credit for the amount you paid.
+See the instructions for Form 1040, line 48.

-Medicare A coverage.
+Medicare A coverage.Nursing care for a healthy baby.
+But

-- The cost of diet food. - Cosmetic surgery unless it was necessary to improve a deformity related to a congenital abnormality, an injury from an accident or trauma, or a disfiguring disease. - Life insurance or income protection policies. - The Medicare tax on your wages and tips or the Medicare tax paid as part of the self-employment tax or household employment taxes. - Nursing care for a healthy baby.
-But you may be able to take a credit for the amount you paid.
-See the instructions for Form 1040, line 47. - Illegal operations or drugs. - Imported drugs not approved by the U.S. Food and Drug Administration (FDA).
-This includes foreign-made versions of U.S.-approved drugs manufactured without FDA approval. - Nonprescription medicines (including nicotine gum and certain nicotine patches). - Travel your doctor told you to take for rest or a change. - Funeral, burial, or cremation costs.
+• Illegal operations or drugs.

+• Imported drugs not approved by the U.S. Food and Drug Administration (FDA).
+This includes foreign-made versions of U.S.-approved drugs manufactured without FDA approval.

+• Nonprescription medicines (including nicotine gum and certain nicotine patches).

+• Travel your doctor told you to take for rest or a change.

+• Funeral, burial, or cremation costs.

-Medical and Dental Expenses
+Line 1 Medical and Dental Expenses